ammar-tanwar/bloglearnbay/posts/how-will-ai-in-digital-marketing-save-marketers-in-a-cookieless-world.md

 ## Using AI in Digital Marketing

 In the case of marketing, AI is the new replacement for cookies.
-As everyone knows, <a href="https://blog.learnbay.co/data-preprocessing" target="_blank">data preprocessing</a> powered by AI can <a href="https://blog.learnbay.co/data-preprocessing" target="_blank">take place</a> in any format.
+As everyone knows, <a href="https://blog.learnbay.co/data-preprocessing" target="_blank">data preprocessing</a> powered by AI can take place in any format.
 It can analyze user behavior and find patterns.
 Then personalize the ads according to the target user's current interests.

 AI can run an effective campaign without collecting PII **(Personally Identifiable Information).** This avoids privacy issues.